 Physical Address Public Works Department Solid Waste & Recycling 2220 Hackett Road Ceres, CA 95307

-City of Ceres residential garbage customers have new changes to their disposal pick-up services.
-Residential customers now have three different colored carts to separate their waste.
+City of Ceres residential garbage customers have three different colored carts to separate their waste.

 Blue Cart- The blue cart is for recyclables such as beverage containers and plastic jugs, and paper.

 Green Cart- The green cart is for organics such as food waste, grass clippings, yard waste, and food soiled paper.